How to motivate yourself to workout if you absolutely hate it

 Childhood experiences of fitness-shaming (being yelled at in PE class or always losing out on sports days) can cause people to resist exercising because they feel inadequate and insecure about their abilities and their bodies.

 ‘We don’t like our bodies and think we have to be a certain size to go for a run or don a swimsuit,’ says Gemma Nice, an online yoga instructor and founder of Easyoga.
 This gives rise to unhelpful thoughts like ‘I’m too fat to run’, or ‘my body is too tight for yoga’.
-‘It’s hard to enjoy exercise with this mindset,’ Nice adds.
+‘It’s hard to get the motivation to exercise and enjoy your workout with this mindset,’ Nice adds.

 Changing our mindset